Lorenzo Musetti: 2025: Top 10 debut, success at majors

-At the Australian Open as the sixteenth seed, Musetti reached the third round for the first time, where he lost to Ben Shelton in four sets.
+At the 2025 Australian Open, Musetti reached the third round for the first time, where he lost to Ben Shelton in four sets.
 The rest of his hard-court season was relatively uneventful, as he failed to progress past the round of 16 in each tournament he played in.

 At the Monte-Carlo Masters, Musetti not only defeated Matteo Berrettini who had previously defeated Alexander Zverev, but also defeated the defending champion Stefanos Tsitsipas in the quarter-finals, and Alex de Minaur in the semi-finals.
 In the final he lost to Carlos Alcaraz in three sets.
 As a result he reached world No. 11 in the rankings on 14 April 2025.

 At the next Masters 1000, the 2025 Mutua Madrid Open, Musetti reached back-to-back quarterfinals with another win over Alex de Minaur, and sealed his top 10 debut.
 He became the sixth Italian player since 1973 to crack the Top 10.
 He made the final four after defeating lucky loser Gabriel Diallo and moved to a new career-high ranking of world No. 9 in the singles rankings on 5 May 2025.
 At the Italian Open as the eighth seed, Musetti beat Daniil Medvedev and defending champion Alexander Zverev to reach the semifinal, losing to eventual champion Alcaraz in straight sets.
 This meant that he was the only player to reach the semifinals or further of all three clay Masters 1000 events of 2025.
 As a result he reached a new career-high ranking of world No. 8 on 19 May 2025.